 All other staff and the named Governor and Chair of Governors are trained locally in Local Safeguarding Partnership Child Protection procedures every 3 years.
-Each time Part One of KCSiE and / or Annex A are updated by DfE existing staff will be updated.
+Each time Part One of KCSiE is updated by DfE existing staff will be updated.
 Staff should ensure their safeguarding training is up to date however the DSL and deputy will update staff at least annually in safeguarding matters to provide them with the relevant skills and knowledge to safeguard children effectively.